Frechmatz/cl-synthesizer/README.md

 # cl-synthesizer
-An experimental synthesizer implemented in Common Lisp
+An experimental audio-synthesizer implemented in Common Lisp

 Work In Progress...